alexa/ask-toolkit-for-vscode/CONTRIBUTING.md

 can use the [`Extension` launch configuration](https://github.com/alexa/ask-toolkit-for-vscode/blob/development/.vscode/launch.json#L6) for running the extension host.
 6. Add test cases for your changes.
 7. Run the following extension tests and make sure they pass :
-    - [`Extension Tests`](https://github.com/alexa/ask-toolkit-for-vscode/blob/development/.vscode/launch.json#L20) and [`Extension Tests (Coverage)`](https://github.com/alexa/ask-toolkit-for-vscode/blob/development/.vscode/launch.json#L39) launch configurations through the extension
+    - [`Extension Tests`](https://github.com/alexa/ask-toolkit-for-vscode/blob/development/.vscode/launch.json#L20) and [`Extension Tests (Coverage)`](https://github.com/alexa/ask-toolkit-for-vscode/blob/development/.vscode/launch.json#L39) launch configurations through the extension.
+The `Extension Tests` allows you to set up breakpoints in the code but doesn;t generate coverage report. `Extension Tests (Coverage)` will generate test report under {workspace}/coverage but it can't hit any breakpoint.
-    - `npm test` using the terminal
+    - `npm test` using the terminal.
+Make sure that you close all the vscode instances before running this.
 8. Commit your work.
 Your commit message should follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
 We have a pre commit hook to validate the commit message.
 9. Send us a pull request, answering any default questions in the pull request interface.
 The pull request should be going to `development` branch.